querycert/qcert/README.md

 $ make demo
 ```

-Once, compiler, the Web demo can be started by opening the following
+Once compiled, the Web demo can be started by opening the following
 HTML page:

 ```